vkrish199/JDBCCourse/README.md

 * Statement will become problematic for working with user defined values, variables
 * Using statement in these cases can also introduce the risk of sql injection
 * To overcome this challenge we can use PreparedStatement where we can use dynamic parameters (?)

+* Using JDBC, we have to do a lot of steps to manage connections and run queries, it is not very developer friendly
+* We can use ORM frameworks like Hibernate to improve productivity